nickjoven/blog/public/big-o-notation.md

 ### Common examples of O(log n) time complexity

 - Accessing, searching, inserting, or deleting values in a Binary Search Tree
-- Quick Sort, a sorting algorithm that uses a *divide-and-conquer* approach

 ## Linearithmic: O(nlog n)